 PsqlConnectionStringBuilder property names are the same as the connection string option names.
 However, the connection string option name can consist of multiple words, with required spaces between the words.
 For example, the Min Pool Size connection string option is equivalent to the MinPoolSize property.
-Using Connection Strings lists the connection string properties, and describes each property.
+Connection String Properties lists these properties, and describes each one.